kev-m/FitOut/README.md

 ### More Examples

-For more examples, see the [examples](https://github.com/kev-m/pyFitOut/tree/development/examples) directory.
+For more examples, see the [examples](https://github.com/kev-m/FitOut/tree/development/examples) directory.

 ## Contributing

-If you'd like to contribute to **pyFitOut**, follow the guidelines outlined in the [Contributing Guide](https://github.com/kev-m/pyFitOut/blob/development/CONTRIBUTING.md).
+If you'd like to contribute to **FitOut**, follow the guidelines outlined in the [Contributing Guide](https://github.com/kev-m/FitOut/blob/development/CONTRIBUTING.md).

 ## License

-See [`LICENSE.txt`](https://github.com/kev-m/pyFitOut/blob/development/LICENSE.txt) for more information.
+See [`LICENSE.txt`](https://github.com/kev-m/FitOut/blob/development/LICENSE.txt) for more information.

 ## Contact

-For inquiries and discussion, use [pyFitOut Discussions](https://github.com/kev-m/pyFitOut/discussions).
+For inquiries and discussion, use [FitOut Discussions](https://github.com/kev-m/FitOut/discussions).

 ## Issues

-For issues related to this Python implementation, visit the [Issues](https://github.com/kev-m/pyFitOut/issues) page.
+For issues related to this Python implementation, visit the [Issues](https://github.com/kev-m/FitOut/issues) page.